ZehMatt/7dtd-WalkerSim2/Docs/configuring/configuration/base.md

 **Example**: Set to True so the normal Blood Moon zombies work without interference from this mod.

+!!! note
+    Even with this set to True, any zombies already spawned by WalkerSim when Blood Moon starts will remain in the game world.
+However, they won't behave like Blood Moon horde zombies - they won't automatically seek out players.
+Only the zombies spawned by the Blood Moon event itself will hunt you down.
+WalkerSim zombies will continue following their normal behavior.

 ### SpawnProtectionTime

 **What it does**: Gives you time to get ready before zombies start spawning when you first start a new game.